 Introduction / History

-The Gaur Brahman have four sub groups.
 They believe in adult marriages.
 Divorce is allowed for unfaithfulness and for difficulty in adjusting.
-Divorcees and the bereaved can marry again.
-On the death of the father, the oldest son becomes in charge of the home while property is divided equally among the sons.
-They cremate the dead except for children who are less than three years old who are often buried.
+Divorcees and the bereaved may marry again.
+When the father dies, the oldest son becomes the head of the home, while property is divided equally among the sons.
+They cremate the dead except for children who are less than three years old who are buried.
 There is a ten day period for death pollution.